zorbathut/imtheworkernow/README.md

 "I'm not a doctor."

 "Okay.
 Alright.
-Emu.
+Emu?
 You're a doctor now."

 "Cool."